 Types of Spectra

-The physics of discharges is severely complicated.
+The physics of discharges is fairly complicated.
 Without going into too much detail, the spectra emitted fall under three categories:

 The Self-Absorption Phenomenon

 Unofficially, there is a fourth category, the mixed or degenerate kind, which are spectra which may contain linearity and continuity simultaneously (Na).
 In reality, whenever continuum is to be found around or close to certain lines in the emission spectrum, the phenomenon of self-reversal takes place.
-This phenomenon, otherwise known as spontaneous reversal or the corona phenomenon, occurs whenever more energy than the energy required to ionize a certain electron is being provided for a certain transition in the atom involved.
+This phenomenon, otherwise known as spontaneous reversal or the corona phenomenon, occurs whenever more energy than the energy required to transition an electron is being provided- usually in ground transitions.
 Look at the figure below, depicting a simplistic schematic for a sodium discharge tube:

 Now look at the self-absorption phenomenon as seen through the Phasmatron spectroscope, displaying precisely this behavior optically: